 How Inflation Hurts Your Money

-This is why when it comes to planning for retirement, you are best served investing in the stock market and not putting your money under a mattress or in a bank savings account.
+This is why when it comes to planning for retirement, you are best served to invest in the stock market and not putting your money under a mattress or in a bank savings account.

 For example, if your savings account is paying you 1% interest and you have $1,000 saved, you will have $1,010 next year.
 If inflation is 3%, then $1,000 worth of goods this year is going to cost you $1,030 next year.
 You just lost $20 by keeping your money in a savings account.